jtablesaw/tablesaw/docs/userguide/importing_data.md

 ### Column types

 With all these methods, Tablesaw looks at the data in each column in the file and takes a wild guess at the type.
 Actually, it looks at a *sample* of the data and applies some heuristics.
+Of course, it’s possible that the data set includes rare values that are missed in the type inference sample.
+If that happens, you can set the option ```sample(false)``` to consider all the data when performing type inference.

 If nothing else seems to fit, the column is read as a StringColumn.
-Usually, it gets it right, but sometimes it needs a little help.
+Usually, Tablesaw gets it right, but sometimes it needs a little help.

 #### Specifying the datatypes for each column